FelixLoether/Resizer/README.md

 - `image`: Must be either an Image object or something the Image constructor can take as its `source` argument.

 ##### Return value
-A dict similar to the resizer's `sizes` attribute with the only difference being that the tuples have been replaced with Image objects (the results of the resizing).
+A dict similar to the resizer's `sizes` attribute with the only differences being that the tuples have been replaced with Image objects (the results of the resizing) and some keys might be missing because of the image being smaller than the sizes (see the `adaption_mode` attribute).